Chemnitz: Culture and sights

 The city won the bid to be one of the two European Capitals of Culture (in 2025) on 28 October 2020, beating Hanover, Hildesheim, Magdeburg and Nuremberg.

 Theater Chemnitz offers a variety of theatre: opera (opera house from 1909), plays, ballet and Figuren (puppets), and runs concerts by the orchestra Robert-Schumann-Philharmonie (founded 1832).

 Tourist sights include the Kassberg neighborhood with 18th and 19th century buildings and the Karl Marx Monument by Lev Kerbel, nicknamed Nischel (a Saxon dialect word for head) by the locals.
 Landmarks include the Old Town Hall with its Renaissance portal (15th century), the castle on the site of the former monastery, and the area around the opera house and the old university.
 The most conspicuous landmark is the red tower built in the late 12th or early 13th century as part of the city wall.

 The Chemnitz petrified forest is located in the courtyard of Kulturkaufhaus Tietz.
 It is one of the very few in existence, and dates back several million years (details shown in the Museum of Natural Sciences "Museum für Naturkunde Chemnitz", founded 1859).
 Also within the city limits, in the district of Rabenstein, is the smallest castle in Saxony, Rabenstein Castle.

 The city has changed considerably since German reunification.
-Most of its industry is now gone and the core of the city has been rebuilt with many shops as well as huge shopping centres.
-Many of these shops are international brands, including Zara, H&M, Esprit, Galeria Kaufhof, Leiser Shoes, and Peek & Cloppenburg.
-The large Galerie Roter Turm (Red Tower) shopping centre is very popular with young people.
+Most of its industry is now gone and the core of the city has been rebuilt with many shops as well as large shopping centres.

 The Chemnitz Industrial Museum is an Anchor Point of ERIH, the European Route of Industrial Heritage.
 Additional unique industrial monuments are located at the "Schauplatz Eisenbahn" (Saxon Railway Museum and Museum of Technology Rope Shunting System) in Chemnitz-Hilbersdorf.
 The State Museum of Archaeology Chemnitz opened in 2014 and is located in the former Schocken Department Stores (architect: Erich Mendelsohn; opening of the department store: 1930).

 The Museum Gunzenhauser, formerly a bank, opened on 1 December 2007.
 Alfred Gunzenhauser, who lived in Munich, had a collection of some 2,500 pieces of modern art, including many paintings and drawings by Otto Dix, Karl Schmidt-Rottluff and others.
 The other great art museum in Chemnitz is located near central railway station, it is called "Museum am Theaterplatz" (erected 1909 as "König-Albert-Museum").
 The Botanischer Garten Chemnitz is a municipal botanical garden, and the Arktisch-Alpiner Garten der Walter-Meusel-Stiftung is a non-profit garden specializing in arctic and alpine plants.
-Near the city center is the "Villa Esche" located (Henry-van-de-Velde-museum).
+The "Villa Esche" (Henry-van-de-Velde-museum) is located near the city center.
 This historical house was built in 1902 in art-nouveau-style by van de Velde.
+In Chemnitz-Rottluff the Karl Schmidt-Rottluff museum is located.

-The City is home of the SCHLINGEL International Film Festival, a yearly festival created in 1996 and that focuses on cinema for young audiences.
+Chemnitz is home of the Schlingel International Film Festival, a yearly festival created in 1996 and that focuses on cinema for young audiences.